lukelbd/vim-succinct/README.md

   `\end{itemize}` environment, or running `yswb` in normal mode to surround the word under the cursor with a `\textbf{}` command.
   See `after/plugin/surround.vim` to view the new delimiter key codes.
+  You can change the default prefix with `g:textools_surround_prefix`.
 * New text object key codes: Custom delimiters integrated with the `vim-textobj-user` plugin for selecting, deleting, yanking, etc. blocks of text with `ca`, `yi`, `da`, etc. Example usage includes